 With kitchen facilities and multiple bedrooms, these types of accommodation are a no-brainer if you are traveling in a big group.

 Okay, the last one on the list doesn’t quite sound like it could save you money.
 But it can.
 Jet lag and fatigue caused by flying often has an impact on not only your decisions but the amount of time you are enjoying doing things throughout your trip.

 Time is money.
-Fortunately, applications such as the Jet Lag Calculator by Hillarys provide you with a plan personalized to your trip to help you reduce jet lag and ensure a fast recovery.
+Fortunately, there are plenty applications out there that can provide you with a plan personalized to your trip to help you reduce jet lag and ensure a fast recovery.